eenumah/Maven-Roasters/README.md

 Customers with highest orders are predominantly females with 22%, although a larger portion of customer orders at 67% did not specify gender.
-An increased sales and profits can be recorded if more female appealing products and adverts are made.
-Note that Top 4 customers are females.
+**Note that Top 4 customers are females.**

 ![](Top_customer.png)

+# Recommendations
+- If the dip in february is due to weather conditions at the beginnning of the year, then stock levels can be controlled to avoid holding excess inventory.
+- An increased sales and profits can be recorded if more female appealing products and adverts are made.
+- Encouraging customers to reveal gender can help with decisions on adverts and tailor made products appealing to specific gender.

+---

+# This was really fun for me, thank you for getting to the end!